MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 ms.topic: conceptual
 ms.service: msteams
 ms.reviewer: jewilcze
-ms.date: 10/26/2023
+ms.date: 09/13/2024
 search.appverid: MET150
 searchScope:
   - Microsoft Teams
 audience: admin
-description: Learn how to manage the Virtual appointment meeting template for Teams to provide a default meeting configuration for your organization. ms.localizationpriority: medium ms.collection:
+description: Learn how to manage the Virtual appointment meeting template in Teams for your organization.
+Your users can use this template to schedule virtual appointments with external guests, such as customers, clients, and other people outside your organization. ms.localizationpriority: medium ms.collection:
 - M365-collaboration